St Mary's Bay, Kent: History

-Entertainment

-'The Bay' had a number of pubs and clubs, including the Bailiffs Sargeant; The Levin Club; The Nightrider and Pirate Spring's Country Club.
-Of these, only The Bailiffs Sergeant and The Levin Club remain open to the public today.
-Many were closed as a result of the diminishing tourist traffic to the area.
-The Nightrider Club, formerly next to the Jenner's coal yard, was demolished in the 1990s and the site, along with the coal yard itself, is now occupied by houses.
-Currently the only takeaway food shop is Yongs Chinese Takeaway, positioned almost next to The Bailiffs Sergeant pub.

-Retailers
+Former businesses

 At one time 'The Bay' was home to a number of shops, but these are now reduced in number.
 The Post Office is located in Teelin Close down Jefferstone Lane, having previously been sited in a building that was part of the School Journey Centre at the top of Jefferstone Lane at the junction with the A259.

 There were two Newsagents, one at the top of Taylors Lane alongside the former St Mary's Bay Garage, and the other, St Mary's Bay Superstore, down Jefferstone Lane.
 The former has now closed and become a private house.
 St Mary's Bay Superstore has now become the Beachside Stores, which is a general newsagents and the biggest shop in the area, after Sainsbury's (New Romney).

 Also down Jefferstone Lane is Foords electrical retailers.
 During the 1970s St Mary's Bay had a small supermarket situated at the top of Jefferstone Lane opposite the previous Post Office site.
 Known as the 'Mini-Market', it closed at the end of the 1970s.
 The building remained empty until the 1990s, when it was pulled down and a new housing development, Jesson Close, built on the site.
 'The Bay' was host to both a butcher's and a baker's, but both are gone now; the site down Jefferstone Lane had houses built on it in the late 1980s in a development named Old Bakery Close.

 In between what was once 'Harry's Newsagents' and the post office was a restaurant called Betty's Restaurant.
 This closed and was reopened as a pharmacy which closed soon afterwards.